seveneleven711thanks39/llm-assisted_citation_screening/README.md

 1. `python data_loader.py`
 2. `python screening_text_generator.py`
 3. `python gpt_integration.py`, `gemini_integration.py`, `claude_integration.py`, or `llama_integration.py`.
+4. `run_example.py`

+You can run the scripts using the sample file and An Alphabet API key without charges (you will be chargeds if using multiple requests above the limited usage) as follows.
+1. Store `sample_data.xlsx` file in your directory.
+2. Set your an Alphabet API key in `gemini_integration.py`.
+3. Run `run_example.py`

 ## Data availability

 The datasets used and analyzed in our study are stored in the repository (CQ1_data.csv, CQ2_data.csv, CQ3_data.csv, CQ4_data.csv, CQ5_data.csv, and reference_standard.xlsx).
-Each file is locked with a passcode.
-We can share the passcode to confirm the reproducibility of the result or to conduct the further research upon the request.
+Each file is locked with a passcode "oami2025".

 ## Contributing